Analyze and share your data with Excel templates

 Use Excel templates for:

 And much more…

-You can try out the Excel templates included with Microsoft Dynamics 365 to get a quick view of what kind of analysis is possible.
+You can try out the Excel templates included with model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, to get a quick view of what kind of analysis is possible.

 Check out the following video: Create documents directly from Dynamics CRM by using Word and Excel templates (2:38)